lDOS boot documentation

 The drload to payload protocol only sets up:

-This happens to be enough to run a kernel-only inicomp stage, as well as the drkernpl stage that sets up the DRBIO and DRDOS modules and runs the former.
+This happens to be enough to run a kernel-only inicomp stage, as well as the drkernpl stage that sets up the DRBIO/MSBIO and DRDOS/MSDOS modules and runs the former.

 3: Other documented boot load protocols #